realth000/flutter_bbcode_editor/README.md

 ## Features

 > These tags are used in [TSDM](https://tsdm39.com/) forum.
-> Can disable and override.
+> Allow to disable and override.

 * [ ] BBCode tags.
   * [x] Font family (support code convert but no visual result).